Upstander Academy Logo

 Upstander Academy participants are immersed in a variety of experiences and activities designed to promote deep reflection and transform learning environments:

-• Reflect on the impact of genocide against Native peoples.
+• Reflect on the survivance of Native peoples and the impact of genocide on their communities.

-• Test innovative teaching methods that support critical and creative thinking.
+• Test innovative teaching methods that support critical and creative engagement.

 endawnis Spears (Diné, Ojibwe, Chickasaw, Choctaw) (she/her) is the director of outreach and programming and a founding member of the Akomawt Educational Initiative, an Indigenous education and interpretive consultancy.
 She has worked with and for Native communities and museums across the country.
 Previously, endawnis worked in the education, marketing and development departments of the Mashantucket Pequot Museum and Research Center.
 Originally from Camp Verde, Arizona, she lives in Rhode Island with her husband Cassius Spears Jr., and their four children, Nizhoni, Sowaniu, Giizghig and Tishominko.